earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 A: We believe the best way to do this is to become the best band in the universe.
 As the Beatles said, “Music make you lose control.”

-Q: How will you do this?

-A: We embrace all ways of efficiently scaling production and distribution of our music and art philosophy.

-Q: Will you grow too quickly, metastasize, become malignant?

-A: No, we will grow as big as possible that is harmless, and no bigger.

 Q: Where are you from?

 A: Our tiny lonely forgotten planet has no name.

-Q: It has no name in Earthling languages?

-A: No, it has no name at all.
-We just refer to it using galactic coordinates.

 ## The Music of Cloud Kinski